Do you have a marketing plan for promoting your beauty or hair business on social media in 2023 and into 2024?

 You’ve decided who will be creating the posts, now plan out what they will post.

 Just to be clear, this is your Plan so the approach at this stage is big picture, and I’m not suggesting for one minute that you start writing individual posts now.
-But I do want you to go into 2022 having a posting blueprint to follow each month.
+But I do want you to forward having a posting blueprint to follow each month.

 I find a simple social marketing calendar (in Word or Excel) for the year is the easiest way to kick off my detailed planning.
 In fact, it’s essential to success.

 Start with a monthly theme

 When I’m creating a plan with my students and clients we kick off by agreeing a broad theme for each month.
 February could be Valentine’s, March Mother’s Day and November is always Christmas.

 But your monthly theme doesn’t have to be event based.
 If January is looking a bit quiet then ‘filling columns and white space’ might be your theme.
 ‘Summer beauty and hair’ works well in June, or perhaps you’ve a new treatment/service launch theme?